Here’s why Extinction Rebellion is Radiohead’s charity of choice

 Radiohead got hacked, but they used it as an excuse to do a little good in the world.
 The band’s guitarist Jonny Greenwood posted on Instagram this morning that files from Radiohead’s early days were hacked from a minidisc archive belonging to Thom Yorke.

 The hackers reportedly demanded a $150,000 ransom from the band to prevent them from releasing the material, but the band refused to budge.
-Instead, they decided to make the entire archive downloadable, at least for the next 18 days, for £18 (or about $23 U.S.) with all proceeds going to the climate change protest group Extinction Rebellion.
+Instead, they decided to make the entire archive downloadable, at least for the next 18 days, for £18 (or about $23), with all proceeds going to the climate change protest group Extinction Rebellion.

 So who is this group that is benefitting from Radiohead’s largesse?
 They are probably the most important climate activist group in the world right now—and the world needs all the climate activists it can get.